getlantern/lantern/README.md

   -configdir="": directory in which to store configuration, including flashlight.yaml (defaults to current directory) -country="xx": 2 digit country code under which to report stats.
 Defaults to xx.
+  -cpuprofile="": write cpu profile to given file -frontfqdns="": YAML string representing a map from the name of each front provider to a FQDN that will reach this particular server via that provider (e.g. '{cloudflare: fl-001.getiantem.org, cloudfront: blablabla.cloudfront.net}')
-  -cpuprofile="": write cpu profile to given file -help=false: Get usage help
+  -headless=false: if true, lantern will run with no ui -help=false: Get usage help
-  -instanceid="": instanceId under which to report stats to statshub.
+  -httptest.serve="": if non-empty, httptest.NewServer serves on this address and blocks -instanceid="": instanceId under which to report stats to statshub.
 If not specified, no stats are reported.
   -memprofile="": write heap profile to given file -parentpid=0: the parent process's PID, used on Windows for killing flashlight when the parent disappears -portmap=0: try to map this port on the firewall to the port on which flashlight is listening, using UPnP or NAT-PMP.
 If mapping this port fails, flashlight will exit with status code 50
-  -role="": either 'client' or 'server' (required) -server="": FQDN of flashlight server when running in server mode (required) -statsaddr="": host:port at which to make detailed stats available using server-sent events (optional) -statshub="pure-journey-3547.herokuapp.com": address of statshub server -statsperiod=0: time in seconds to wait between reporting stats.
+  -proxyall=false: set to true to proxy all traffic through Lantern network -registerat="": base URL for peer DNS registry at which to register (e.g. https://peerscanner.getiantem.org) -role="": either 'client' or 'server' (required) -statshub="pure-journey-3547.herokuapp.com": address of statshub server -statsperiod=0: time in seconds to wait between reporting stats.
 If not specified, stats are not reported.
-If specified, statshub, instanceid and statsaddr must also be specified.
+If specified, statshub, instanceid and statshubAddr must also be specified.
-  -waddelladdr="": if specified, connect to this waddell server and process NAT traversal requests inbound from waddell -waddellcert="": if specified, use this cert (PEM-encoded) to authenticate connections to waddell.
-Otherwise, a default certificate is used.
+  -test.bench="": regular expression to select benchmarks to run -test.benchmem=false: print memory allocations for benchmarks -test.benchtime=1s: approximate run time for each benchmark -test.blockprofile="": write a goroutine blocking profile to the named file after execution -test.blockprofilerate=1: if >= 0, calls runtime.SetBlockProfileRate() -test.coverprofile="": write a coverage profile to the named file after execution -test.cpu="": comma-separated list of number of CPUs to use for each test -test.cpuprofile="": write a cpu profile to the named file during execution -test.memprofile="": write a memory profile to the named file after execution -test.memprofilerate=0: if >=0, sets runtime.MemProfileRate -test.outputdir="": directory in which to write profiles -test.parallel=1: maximum test parallelism -test.run="": regular expression to select tests and examples to run -test.short=false: run smaller test suite to save time -test.timeout=0: if positive, sets an aggregate time limit for all tests -test.v=false: verbose: print additional output -uiaddr="": if specified, indicates host:port the UI HTTP server should be started on -unencrypted=false: set to true to run server in unencrypted mode (no TLS)
 ```

 Example Client: